 Your employer could be held liable for indirect sex discrimination even if they did not intend to discriminate against you.

-Harassment is unwanted conduct (including conduct of a sexual nature) towards a worker by an employer, another worker or a third party (such as customers), because of that worker's actual or perceived sex, or association with someone of a particular sex.
+Harassment is unwanted conduct (including conduct of a sexual nature) towards a worker by an employer or another worker, because of that worker's actual or perceived sex, or association with someone of a particular sex.
 This applies to any conduct that violates a worker's dignity or creates an intimidating, hostile, humiliating, degrading or offensive environment, even if it was not intended as such.

 Unlawful sex harassment will also occur if an employer treats a worker less favourably because they have rejected or submitted to any unwanted conduct.